Daniel J. Frey

 Got to keep your eyes on the prize.

-If it was easy to get to the brotherhood of man, everyone would do it.
+If it were easy to get to the Brotherhood of Man, all of us would be there already.

 Peace